JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

 It seems like this may be one good option (of numerous) that we could build on top of.

-Now, if you are looking for a new image to build on top of, you likely would have more questions to ask before you have a firm grasp on your supply chain security risks.
+All of this analysis is really just a start, and if you are looking for a new image to build on top of, you likely would have more questions to ask before you have enough information to make a decision.

-To start, you can use the `cosign tree` command to "Display supply chain security related artifacts for an image such as signatures, SBOMs and attestations".
-Let's take a look at what the `cgr.dev/chainguard/cosign` image that we've been using to run `cosign` commands has available:
+To get you pointed in the right direction for some initial investigation, you can use the `cosign tree` command to "Display supply chain security related artifacts for an image such as signatures, SBOMs and attestations".
+Let's take a look at what else the `cgr.dev/chainguard/nginx` image has available:

 ```{code-block} console
 $ docker run cgr.dev/chainguard/cosign tree cgr.dev/chainguard/nginx